can a smart plug dim lights

 Note that most CFL bulbs cannot be used in a dimmable fixture, and ones that can, can only be dimmed down to about 20% or so before you start to run into some issues.

-The packaging the CFL bulb comes in should very clearly state whether or not the bulb can be dimmed, so be on the look out for that notice before you buy.
+The CFL bulb’s packaging should clearly state whether or not the bulb can be dimmed, so be on the lookout for that notice before you buy.

 Signs of incompatibility with your smart plug dimmer